Consider donating monthly to the NHS Hardship Fund to support NHS staff who are facing financial difficulties.

 Urgent short term help - thanks to your support

 Where staff experience a change in circumstances which causes an urgent short term need, our new staff hardship fund allows us to help, by making one-off hardship grants.
-This has been established thanks to the generousity of a number of colleagues here at SASH who wanted to help colleagues in need, and we need your help to be able to continue it beyond initial funds available.
+This was established thanks to the generousity of consultants here at SASH who wanted to help colleagues in need, and kindly donated Clinical Excellence Awards they received.
+We need your help to be able to continue it beyond initial funds available.

 If you would like to donate directly to the staff hardship fund, please click here.
 More information on the fund is below, including how to apply for a grant if you work at SASH and are in a financial crisis.

 - Before applying for a hardship grant from SASH Charity, we ask that you first make contact with the SASH Trust staff wellbeing lead - Samantha Ellis - this is required before a grant application can be considered.
 Samantha is at email@example.com

 - Please take a look at this guide to financial help available for NHS Staff HERE.

 - Staff who are struggling are encouraged to access help via the Trust's intranet 'SASHnet' wellbeing support hub (link here which works on a Trust computer).
 The hub contains a full section on financial support, including how to get advice from experts, help applying for in work benefits people may be entitled to, debt advice, and more.

 - We would also encourage colleagues to review Surrey County Council's cost of living Directory of Support.

 - We would also suggest contacting your local Citizens Advice Bereau (https://www.citizensadvice.org.uk/) as they can be hugely helpful with helping people in need.